Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Introduction

-Beyond the applications mentioned above, QC offers emerging opportunities for UC.
-The UC problem can be reformulated into a QUBO format, enabling evolution through a quantum gate circuit designed by QAOA, leveraging Hamiltonian simulation \cite{Mahroo2023LearningIQ, Nikmehr2022QuantumDUC, Feng2023NovelRUC}.
-Due to the limited capability of QC in handling continuous variables, classical-quantum hybrid methods have been proposed.
-For example, \cite{Nikmehr2022QuantumDUC} introduces the Quantum ADMM (QADMM) algorithm to partition integer and continuous blocks.
-Similarly, \cite{Feng2023NovelRUC} employs Quantum Surrogate Lagrangian Relaxation (QSLR) to coordinate quantum and classical resources locally and across neighboring subproblems for computation.
+More recently, QC has been applied to mixed-integer optimization problems in power systems, many of which can be reformulated into QUBO form.
+For instance, QAOA has been used for optimal electric vehicle charging \cite{Kimleang2023LeveragingKQAOA}, and QA has been employed to solve combinatorial optimal power flow \cite{Morstyn2023AnnealingbasedQC} problems using D-Wave quantum processors.
+Building upon these developments, QC offers opportunities for more complex mixed-integer problems such as unit commitment (UC)\cite{Mahroo2023LearningIQ, Nikmehr2022QuantumDUC, Feng2023NovelRUC, Halffmann2022QCApproach}.

-Since the master problem in the BD framework encompasses all first-stage integer variables, QC is particularly suitable for SUC problems.
-A key challenge is how to efficiently manage the increasing number of Benders cut constraints during Bender's iteration.
-Slack variables are often used to convert the resulting inequality constraints into equalities \cite{Feng2023NovelRUC, Wang2023QuantumAIS, Gao2022HybridQC, Leenders2024IntegratingQCC,FU2023CoordinatedPR}.
-However, enabling QPUs to handle these slack variables requires a substantial allocation of qubits for binary encoding (a technique to convert continuous variables into binary variables).
-With each BD iteration building a new Benders cut, the inclusion of slack variables dramatically extends the qubit demand.
-This leads to significant qubit overhead, reduced computational efficiency, or even causes chain break, a catastrophic failure of QC.
+Given that QC primarily targets integer programming, the BD framework is appealing because the master problem explicitly includes all first-stage integer variables in a two-stage problem such as SUC.
+Table \ref{tab:comparison_uc} provides a comparison of recent BD-based quantum-assisted formulations for power system applications, highlighting their treatment of slack variables, additional qubit requirements, and convergence behavior. \emph{A key challenge lies in the efficient management of the increasing number of Benders cut constraints as the algorithm iterates.} In detail, slack variables are often used to convert the resulting inequality constraints into equalities \cite{Mahroo2023LearningIQ, Nikmehr2022QuantumDUC, Feng2023NovelRUC, Wang2023QuantumAIS, Leenders2024IntegratingQCC,FU2023CoordinatedPR, Halffmann2022QCApproach, barrass2025leveraging, Paterakis2023hybridQC, Ling2025hybridQA, gao2025distributed}.
+However, enabling QPUs to handle these slack variables requires a substantial allocation of qubits for binary encoding (a technique to convert continuous variables into binary variables), whose qubit occupation increases linearly with the Benders' iterations.
+This leads to significant qubit overhead, reduced computational efficiency, or even causes chain break, a catastrophic failure mode of QC.
+Recent hybrid quantum UC studies\cite{barrass2025leveraging,Ling2025hybridQA,gao2025distributed} have attempted to reduce the effect of slack-variable or cut-related encodings, mainly by lowering their encoding cost or reducing the size of quantum subproblems after auxiliary variables have been introduced.
+However, as the slack variable always exists, the qubit overhead caused by these variables remains a key limitation for scalable QA-based UC formulations.